MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/request-app-installation-permissions.md

 Once the status has been changed to **Approved**, go to the SharePoint Store and acquire the app.
 This is done by clicking the link next to **View App Details** on the App Request entry.

-At that point, site owners can check the **Your Requests** list and notice the status of their request.
-After the application has been acquired and approved the it will show up in the **Apps you've requested** list.
+At this point, site owners can check the **Your Requests** list to view the status of their request.
+After the application has been acquired and approved, it will show up in the **Apps you've requested** list.

 ## Delegate approval authority